esenecal/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - Created a header with an image, two rows of text, and two buttons with links.
 There is a footer of the same color with a button leading to the github page.
 There is content in the main part of each webpage, containing recipe text, input fields, and and buttons.
+The main content body is able to grow while the header/footer stay consistent.
-- [ ] **Navigation elements** - Each page had a header with two link buttons, each leading to one of the webpages of the application.
+- [x] **Navigation elements** - Each page had a header with two link buttons, each leading to one of the webpages of the application.
+There is a github link in the footer.
+The link buttons are formatted with bootstrap and some custom styling.
-- [ ] **Responsive to window resizing** - Each page is built with flexbox, so window resizing is fairly well handled.
+- [x] **Responsive to window resizing** - Each page is built with flexbox, so window resizing is fairly well handled.
 I added media elements in the CSS to hide the headers and footers at a certain size.
+When the application is resized, there is empty space at the bottom, allowing for a greater text box/recipe output.
-- [ ] **Application elements** - I did not complete this part of the deliverable.
+- [x] **Application elements** - I used CSS to manipulate many of the HTML elements, including main, nav, header, footer, and some that I ID'd, such as find-input, user-alert, header-text, etc. I used a main.css file to create consistent format between shared elements on the html pages, and then separate css files (upload and find) for more specific and typically HTML main related styling.
-- [ ] **Application text content** - The text content is written in a sans-serif font.
+- [x] **Application text content** - The text content is written in a sans-serif font.
+I formatted it mainly using flexbox.
+A body element and various other sub-elements use color attributes for the text.
-- [x] **Application images** - I formatted some small icons to be next to the title.
+- [x] **Application images** - I formatted some small icons to be next to the title using flexbox.
 I also used bootstrap to format them to have rounded corners.

 ## 🚀 React part 1: Routing deliverable